dotnet/corefx/Documentation/project-docs/benchmarking.md

 }
 ```

-## Alternative 3 - Benchmarking with multiple or custom .NET Core 2.1 SDKs
+# Benchmark multiple or custom .NET Core 2.x SDKs
-Whenever you want to benchmark an application with one or multiple different .NET Core 2.1 run time framework versions simultaneously, you want to create a manual BenchmarkDotNet configuration file.

 Follow the instructions described here https://github.com/dotnet/corefx/blob/master/Documentation/project-docs/dogfooding.md#advanced-scenario---using-a-nightly-build-of-microsoftnetcoreapp and skip the last part which calls the `dotnet.exe` to run the application.

-Add the desired amount of Jobs and add `NetCoreAppSettings` to specify the `targetFrameworkMoniker`, `runtimeFrameworkVersion` and `customDotNetCliPath` for each:
+Whenever you want to benchmark an application simultaneously with one or multiple different .NET Core run time framework versions, you want to create a manual BenchmarkDotNet configuration file.
+Add the desired amount of Jobs and `NetCoreAppSettings` to specify the `targetFrameworkMoniker`, `runtimeFrameworkVersion` and `customDotNetCliPath`:

 ```csharp
 public class MainConfig : ManualConfig